Mazik-Pakistan/Talent/README.md

 | Full agent chat | `components/ai/AgentChatCore.js` + per-role `ai-assistant` pages | Calls `/api/agent/*` via `agentService.js` |
 | Recruiter mascot brief | Recruiter overview dashboard | `POST /api/dashboard/recruiter-mascot/brief` |

-> **Mascot ≠ Hiring Agent.** The floating mascot produces tips/insights/OCR chrome and short LLM briefs — it is not the tool-calling agent.
+> **Mascot ≠ Conversational Agent.** The floating mascot produces tips/insights/OCR chrome and short LLM briefs — it is not the tool-calling agent.
 Do not route mascot calls through the agent tool loop.

-**What distinguishes this from a support chatbot:** every tool call passes through the same RBAC dependency chain a REST request would.
+**What distinguishes the agent from a support chatbot:** every tool call passes through the same RBAC dependency chain a REST request would.
 The agent cannot see another organization's data, act outside its role's permission set, or be prompted into bypassing a check the UI itself could not bypass.

 ---